AlRezepov/Search_Engine/README.md

 ## Project Structure

 - `spider/`: Contains the source code for the web crawler.
-- `search_server/`: Contains the source code for the search server.
+- `database/`: Contains the source code for the database.
 - `config/`: Contains the configuration files.